joniles/mpxj/mkdocs/docs/howto-read-pwa.md

 resource we need to use will be `https://example.sharepoint.com`.

-With the App Registration in Entra configured as described above, you should be able to use the details noted above with the sample code to authenticate with Microsoft and retrieve an access token.
+With the App Registration in Entra configured as described above, you should be able to use the details noted above with the [sample authentication code](https://github.com/joniles/mpxj-java-samples/blob/main/src/main/java/org/mpxj/howto/use/pwa/DesktopMicrosoftAuthenticator.java) to authenticate with Microsoft and retrieve an access token.
 Once you have an access token you can use `PwaReader` to read project data!